NordicSemiconductor/pc-nrfconnect-launcher/README.md

 # nRF Connect
 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

 **Note: This repository contains a new version (v2) of nRF Connect that is currently in development.
-While v1 was a pure BLE tool, v2 will be a framework for creating and loading desktop apps.**
+While v1 was a pure Bluetooth low energy tool, v2 will be a framework for creating and launching desktop apps.**

 nRF Connect is a cross-platform framework for creating desktop apps for use with development kits from Nordic Semiconductor.
 It provides a common foundation for creating apps that communicate with the development kits over serial port.
 The framework comes with a skeleton that has standard UI components for listing serial ports, navigation menus, logging, etc. Apps can decorate the standard components, create new components, and use built-in libraries in order to create end-user tools.